How to Build Credit in College in 5 Steps

 Being an authorized user of a parent or guardian’s credit card gives you access to the account holder’s card and credit line.
 If positive, the account’s behavior can begin to help grow your credit.
 Although, if the main cardholder fails to make payments, your credit will also be impacted.

 Having a good credit score is a vital factor for many important things in your life.
-It can benefit you when you’re ready to purchase a car or rent your own apartment.
+It can benefit you when you’re ready to take out an auto loan, refinance your student loans, or rent your own apartment.
 Getting a credit card in college can help you achieve good credit in the future.
 The sooner you begin to build credit, the more time you will have to reach your financial goals.